CRPS or RSD

 “About 90 percent of people with complex regional pain syndrome have type 1.”

 CRPS Type II or CRPS II used to be known as CAUSALGIA.
 CRPS Type II occurs after there has been an actual known injury to a nerve.

 Even though there are the 2 types of CRPS, formerly RSD, the signs and symptoms are almost the same for both types.
 Have a look at the Stages and Symptoms page to learn more about the signs and symptoms of Complex Regional Pain Syndrome (CRPS).

-According to the Budapest Criteria, there is another diagnostic type of crps or rather sub-type of CRPS which is CRPS Not Otherwise Specified (CRPS-NOS).
+According to the Budapest Criteria, there is another diagnostic type of crps or rather sub-type of CRPS which is CRPS – Not Otherwise Specified or CRPS-NOS.

-This 3rd sub-type of CRPS was added because approximately 15% of patients previously diagnosed with CRPS (based on 1994 IASP criteria) would not fully meet the new clinical diagnostic Budapest Criteria (Sebastin, S.J. et al 2011).
+This 3rd sub-type of CRPS, CRPS-NOS, was added because approximately 15% of patients previously diagnosed with CRPS (based on 1994 IASP criteria) would not fully meet the new clinical diagnostic Budapest Criteria (Sebastin, S.J. et al 2011).